EricG78/sysinfo_MQTTtoHA/README.md

   * MQTT: the IP address of the broker, port, user and password (if needed)
   * The topic prefix: the MQTT messages with system information are published in topic: mqtt_topic_prefix/hostname
   * The Home Assistant discovery prefix (homeassistant by default as mentionned [here](https://www.home-assistant.io/docs/mqtt/discovery/))
   * The default parameters of the scripts: whether discovery messages shall be published or not, whether the MQTT messages with system information shall be sent once or repeatidly, the delay between each publishing.
-These three parameters can be overridden by arguments on the command line
+These three parameters can be overwritten by arguments on the command line
-3. Run the script (it is recommended to set the update rate to a low value e.g. 5s for intial test) and check if it is working properly:
+3. Run the script `sh sysinfo_MQTTtoHA.sh`(it is recommended to set the update rate to a low value e.g. 5s for intial test) and check if it is working properly:
   * By checking the discovery messages are published by the command `mosquitto_sub -h MQTTBrokerIP -t homeassistant/#/config`
   * By checking the MQTT messages with system information are periodically published by the command `mosquitto_sub -h MQTTBrokerIP -t computers/+`
   * By checking a new device is available in Home Assistant (assuming the variable `use_device` is set to 1)